StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 As for search, my criteria for adding things to my wiki is usually "will I want to review this fact in the future eventually, and will I have probably forgotten it if I don't write it down?"

-That is why most of my notes are either literature notes or paper summaries: I mostly find myself going back to impressing facts I read, or wanting to recall that pesky equation from that one diffusion paper I read 6 months ago and can't quite put my finger on.
+That is why most of my notes are either literature notes or paper summaries: I mostly find myself going back to impressing facts I read, or wanting to recall that pesky equation from that one diffusion paper I read and can't quite put my finger on.
 In those cases, having all that information in a single place has been a life-saver.
 The same goes for remembering the exact flags of a bash command, or a few useful bookmarks.

 ## How I set up my personal wiki